Managing copyright material in your thesis

 - works where the copyright has expired.
 When the copyright has expired, the work is considered in the Public Domain and can be used without the copyright owner's permission.

-- Duration of copyrightTable setting out the new copyright terms that apply from 1 January 2019 under the Copyright Amendment (Disability Access and Other Measures) Act 2017.
+- Duration of copyrightTable setting out the copyright terms that apply from 1 January 2019 under the Copyright Amendment (Disability Access and Other Measures) Act 2017.

 Copyright for researchers toolkit